xw0078/VT_Fall18_CS4984-CS5984/ReadMe.markdown

 # Supplements

-This repositary contains supplement information for course CS4984/CS5984: Big Text Summarization, Fall18, Virginia Tech.
+This repository contains supplemental information for course CS4984/CS5984: Big Data Text Summarization, Fall2018, Virginia Tech.

-If you encounter any question or issue, please check relative documentations first.
+If you encounter any question or issue, please check relevant documentation first.
 For more questions, you can create an issue in this GitHub page:

 <img src="./doc/img_2.png " width="250">